 A look at the amount of animal production across these states can be one insight into the changes in the number of confinements.

 Delaware saw a 1,000 head drop in the number of beef cattle, but the state added 42 million broilers - chickens raised for meat - since 2011, according to the USDA’s National Agricultural Statistics Service.

 Map: Change in CAFOs, by state.
 Click on the state to see the change in number of CAFOs from 2011 to 2017.

 Maryland decreased the number of hogs, dairy cattle, broilers and beef cattle, but produced an additional 265 million eggs in 2017, compared to 2011.

-Iowa added animals in nearly every category, with more than 3.5 million hogs, broiler chickens and dairy cattle and an additional 1.1 million eggs in 2017.
+Iowa added animals in nearly every category, with more than 3.5 million hogs, broiler chickens and dairy cattle and an additional 1.1 billion eggs in 2017.

 Arkansas’ drop in operations since 2011 can be seen in nearly 112,000 fewer hogs, beef and dairy cattle, even as the number of broiler chickens and eggs in the state increased.

 Oklahoma saw nearly the opposite since 2011, with 78.5 million fewer eggs and 10 million fewer broilers produced.